 Wash your hands to remove any foreign substances like dirt, pollen, adult hand creams, and animal dander.
 Washing is also a great way to soften and warm your hands so that you don’t irritate your baby’s skin or give them a shock when you apply the emollient.

-We recommend avoiding regular liquid or bar soaps and opting instead for a gentle, fragrance-free soap like Mustela’s Stelatopia Cleansing Cream.
+We recommend avoiding regular liquid or bar soaps and opting instead for a gentle, fragrance-free soap like Mustela’s Stelatopia Cleansing Gel.
 This will minimize the risk that you transfer an allergen to your little one’s skin.

 Remove your jewelry.
 As an adult, you probably don’t think about how rough and sharp jewelry can be because it doesn’t bother your mature skin.
 But to your little one’s eczema-prone skin, a small nick or rough edge can feel like a pinprick.